ricketts30/furigana/README.md

 ### Doing List

-* Story 0004 - define frequency attributes (fg-frq-common, fg-frq-normal, fg-frq-rare) or (fg-lvl-1, fg-lvl-2) or (fg-lvl-low, fg-lvl-medium, fg-lbl-high, fg-lvl-advanced, fg-lvl-rare, fg-lvl-obscure, fg-lvl-archaic)
+* Story 0008 - update documentation and website
-* Story 0006 - make options and config and styles available to developers
+* Story 0009 - work on "magnify" feature

 ### To Do List